sandhawke/arraydom/README.md

 `_cssURLs` array of URLs of CSS stylesheets to link to

-`_scriptURLs` array of URLs of scripts to include
+`_scriptURLs` array of URLs of scripts to include.
+The `async` property will cause the script to be included at the end of the body to better support IE<11.

 ### pseudo-elements

 `+` for when your content isn't a proper tree.
 This way you can call a function in the middle of the content list and it's okay if it returns zero, one, or many elements -- it just has to wrap it in ['+', ....] if it returns anything other than one element.
-(TODO: make this work at every level, not just the root, as kind of a disappearing-div)  (TODO: rename from `document`)
+(TODO: make this work at every level, not just the root, as kind of a disappearing-div)  (TODO: rename from `document`)   Must not have any real attributes since there's no HTML element to attach them too (although pseudo attributes can be okay in some situatiuons).

 `*comment` to represent HTML comments &lt;!-- ... --> .
 Content isn't restricted, so you can use this to comment out an arbitrary subtree.

 `*pi` to represent processing instructions like ?xml and !DOCTYPE (TODO: rename from `processinginstruction`).

-## Functions
+## Format Conversion Functions

 `arraydom.toHTML(node)`